-While startups are able to work on AI-enabled innovations at higher levels of the value chain, they are ill-equipped to respond to the structural problems of agriculture in India.
-AI solutions that can expand and respond to static and dynamic knowledge needs of farmers and improve their farm-based practices and decisions are driven by larger and more entrenched players such as Bayer-Monsanto and Walmart-Flipkart.
+5.2 Trends towards consolidation, end-to-end control and loss of local autonomy dynamic knowledge needs of farmers and improve their farm-based practices and decisions are driven by larger and more entrenched players Bayer-Monsanto such as and Walmart-Flipkart.
 These companies engaged, or looking to engage directly, with farmers in the precision agriculture segment can afford resource intensive investments to consolidate the value chain.
 They can exercise complete control of the inputs or procurement segment and thus co-opt farmers into a marketised agricultural paradigm.
 This does bring some gains to farmers, but ultimately leads to corporatised takeover of agriculture, diminishing farmer autonomy over livelihoods.